-Agility classes are held every Wednesday night (weather permitting) at the Otaika Sportsgrounds starting at 6pm.
+Agility classes at WDTA are held every Wednesday night (weather permitting) at the Otaika Sports Reserve starting at 6pm.

 In order to start Agility having some training basic handling skills and off-lead control of your dog is important.
-The aim of the agility beginners classes is to create a good foundation of focus and movement in an exciting environment.
+The aim of the agility beginners programme is to create a good foundation of focus and movement in an exciting environment.
 We strongly recommend that owners and their dogs have completed a Pet Dog Manners or Canine Good Citizen programme (or similar training course) before starting agility training.

 our beginners classes you will learn how to teach your

 jumping skills, negotiate both types of tunnels used in